JustinData/AnyQuestions/project_proposal_WOAH.md

 7. a teacher can dismiss a question so that they can stay focused.
 8. a teacher can pause a question so that they can come back to it at a more appropriate time.
 9. a student can answer their own question so that they can demonstrate their achievement in understanding.
+10. a teacher could pose a question to the class so that they can test their knowledge.

 ##Wireframe